dataleonlabs/yap/docs/policies.md

 ```

 ## Policies available

 ### Access restriction policies
-- *Check HTTP header* - Enforces existence and/or value of a HTTP Header.
+- **Check HTTP header** – enforces existence or value of a HTTP Header.

 ### Advanced policies
-- Control flow - Conditionally applies policy statements based on the evaluation of Boolean expressions.
+- **Control flow** – conditionally applies policy statements based on the evaluation of boolean expressions.
-- Limit concurrency - Prevents enclosed policies from executing by more than the specified number of requests at a time.
+- **Limit concurrency** – prevents enclosed policies from executing by more than the specified number of requests at a time.
-- Return response - Aborts pipeline execution and returns the specified response directly to the caller.
+- **Return response** – aborts pipeline execution and returns the specified response directly to the caller.
-- Send one way request - Sends a request to the specified URL without waiting for a response.
+- **Send one way request** – sends a request to the specified URL without waiting for a response.
-- Send request - Sends a request to the specified URL.
+- **Send request** – sends a request to the specified URL.
-- Set HTTP proxy - Allows you to route forwarded requests via an HTTP proxy.
+- **Set HTTP proxy** – allows you to route forwarded requests via an HTTP proxy.
-- Set variable - Persist a value in a named context variable for later access.
+- **Set variable** – persist a value in a named context variable for later access.
-- Set request method - Allows you to change the HTTP method for a request.
+- **Set request method** – allows you to change the HTTP method for a request.
-- Set status code - Changes the HTTP status code to the specified value.
+- **Set status code** – changes the HTTP status code to the specified value.
-- Wait - Waits for enclosed Send request, Get value from cache, or Control flow policies to complete before proceeding.
+- **Wait** – waits for enclosed Send request, Get value from cache, or Control flow policies to complete before proceeding.

 ### Authentication policies
-- Authenticate with Basic - Authenticate with a backend service using Basic authentication.
+- **Authenticate with Basic** – authenticates with a backend service using basic authentication.

 ### Caching policies
-- Get from cache - Perform cache look up and return a valid cached response when available.
+- **Get from cache** – perform cache look up and return a valid cached response when available.
-- Store to cache - Caches response according to the specified cache control configuration.
+- **Store to cache** – caches response according to the specified cache control configuration.
-- Get value from cache - Retrieve a cached item by key.
+- **Get value from cache** – retrieve a cached item by key.
-- Store value in cache - Store an item in the cache by key.
+- **Store value in cache** – store an item in the cache by key.
-- Remove value from cache - Remove an item in the cache by key.
+- **Remove value from cache** – remove an item in the cache by key.

 ### Cross domain policies
-- Allow cross-domain calls - Makes the API accessible from Adobe Flash and Microsoft Silverlight browser-based clients.
+- Allow cross-domain calls – makes the API accessible from Adobe Flash and Microsoft Silverlight browser-based clients.
-- CORS - Adds cross-origin resource sharing (CORS) support to an operation or an API to allow cross-domain calls from browser-based clients.
+- CORS – adds cross-origin resource sharing (CORS) support to an operation or an API to allow cross-domain calls from browser-based clients.

 ### Transformation policies
-- Convert JSON to XML - Converts request or response body from JSON to XML.
+- **Convert JSON to XML** – converts request or response body from JSON to XML.
-- Convert XML to JSON - Converts request or response body from XML to JSON.
+- **Convert XML to JSON** – converts request or response body from XML to JSON.
-- Find and replace string in body - Finds a request or response substring and replaces it with a different substring.
+- **Find and replace string in body** – finds a request or response substring and replaces it with a different substring.
-- Mask URLs in content - Re-writes (masks) links in the response body so that they point to the equivalent link via the gateway.
+- **Mask URLs in content** – re-writes (masks) links in the response body so that they point to the equivalent link via the gateway.
-- Set body - Sets the message body for incoming and outgoing requests.
+- **Set body** – sets the message body for incoming and outgoing requests.
-- Set HTTP header - Assigns a value to an existing response and/or request header or adds a new response and/or request header.
+- **Set HTTP header** – assigns a value to an existing response/request header or adds a new response/request header.
-- Set query string parameter - Adds, replaces value of, or deletes request query string parameter.
+- **Set query string parameter** – adds, replaces value of, or deletes request query string parameter.
-- Rewrite URL - Converts a request URL from its public form to the form expected by the web service.
+- **Rewrite URL** – converts a request URL from its public form to the form expected by the web service.
-- Transform XML using an XSLT - Applies an XSL transformation to XML in the request or response body.
+- **Transform XML using an XSLT** – applies an XSL transformation to XML in the request or response body.